-This final rule was prepared by Dr. C. Timothy McKeown (National NAGPRA Program), Dr. Francis P. McManamon (Archeology and Ethnography Program), and Mr. Lars Hanslin (Office of the Solicitor) in consultation with the Native American Graves Protection and Repatriation Review Committee as directed by section 8(c)(7) of the Act.
+This final rule was prepared by Dr. C. Timothy McKeown (National NAGPRA Program) and Dr. Francis P. McManamon (Archeology and Ethnography Program), in consultation with the Native American Graves Protection and Repatriation Review Committee as directed by section 8 (c)(7) of the Act.